RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/properties/readme.md

 # The Unicode properties

-This directory contains the main Properties class, ``Properties.cls``, and the individual property files.
+This directory contains the main Unicode.Property class, located in the ``Properties.cls`` package, and the individual property files.

-The Properties class makes use of a number of auxiliary classes, MultiStageTable and PersistentStringTable.
+The Unicode.Property class makes use of two auxiliary classes, MultiStageTable and PersistentStringTable, described below.

+Classes implementing concrete Unicode properties should subclass
+Unicode.Property.
+It offers a set of common services, including the
+generation and loading of compressed two-stage tables to store
+property values.

 ## The MultiStageTable class (internal documentation)